The Madness of Pop Psychiatry

 As with many pharma ads, this could be easily mistaken for sketch comedy.
 Rexulti® is a depression drug.
 More specifically, it’s an adjunctive depression drug—you take it in addition to whatever antidepressant you’re already taking, if that one just isn’t cutting it.

 Let’s explore a plausible scenario for how Rexulti® woman became depressed, got her Rexulti® prescription, and what’s in store if she continues with the prescription drug strategy that popular culture, and her doctor, have recommended.
 Along the way, we will note what these psychotropic drugs are doing in her brain and what side effects they might be causing.
-Eventually, we will contemplate an alternative diagnosis of the situation.
+Eventually, we will contemplate an alternative diagnosis.

 (Please note: Although I am a doctor, I’m not that kind of doctor and none of this is medical advice.)

-To make this story more relatable, let’s give Rexulti® woman a name: Jane.
+To make this story more relatable, let’s give Rexulti® woman a name: Karen.

 SSRIs, Chemical Imbalances & Depression